Our Commitment to Enterprise-Grade Security

 Responsible AI Requires Continuous Accountability

 Security and trust in our space extend beyond infrastructure alone.
-Because AI plays a role in hiring workflows, responsible oversight also has to include how systems are evaluated in practice.
-At Alex.com, we do not treat fairness and bias monitoring as an annual checkpoint.
+Because AI in recruiting now shapes real hiring decisions, responsible oversight also has to include how systems are evaluated in practice.
+At Alex, we do not treat fairness and bias monitoring as an annual checkpoint.
 We conduct monthly AI bias audit checks, giving customers and candidates a more frequent and transparent view into how our systems are performing over time.
 This goes well beyond the annual cadence typically expected in the market and reflects our view that responsible AI oversight should be continuous, not periodic.

 Our public AI trust page provides visibility into these ongoing reviews, including monthly results and the standards against which the system is evaluated.
 Those audits cover more than 15 protected classes and related categories, including sex, race and ethnicity, intersectional bias, age, disability, religion, sexual orientation, veteran status, English proficiency, pregnancy status, national origin, criminal history, medical conditions, gender identity, and marital status.
 The latest public audit reflects a sample size of 17,544, which gives these evaluations meaningful scale rather than relying on narrow or lightly tested datasets.

 Just as importantly, we make these results visible.
 We believe trust is stronger when customers can see evidence of ongoing oversight rather than broad claims about responsible AI.
-For us, enterprise-grade trust means protecting data, maintaining strong security controls, and holding our AI systems to a high and consistently reviewed standard.
+For us, enterprise-grade trust means protecting data, maintaining strong security controls, and holding our AI systems to a high - and consistently reviewed - standard.

 Security Is an Ongoing Practice